 A Senior Records Check needs to be completed one year before you plan to graduate.
 When you have earned approximately 95 credit hours, ask your advisor to complete a Major Program Card.
-This involves listing all major and cognate/minor courses that you intend to take to fulfill the degree requirements.
-The purpose of this check is to identify all unfulfilled graduation requirements while you still have time to complete them without delaying your graduation.
+This involves listing all major and cognate/minor/second major requirements, completed, in progress, and anticipated, while you still have time to complete them without delaying your graduation.